ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

     and score them to pick the best one

 This works great for a perfectly flat sheet of paper on a high-contrast background.
-But real documents are rarely perfectly flat.
+But real documents are rarely perfectly flat:
 Receipts are wrinkled, book pages are curved, and paper that has been folded never lies completely flat either.
 When you fit a straight line to a curved edge,